spring-gradle-plugins/dependency-management-plugin/README.md

 override a version.

 Building on the example above, the Spring IO Platform bom that is used contains a property named `spring.version`.
-This property is determines the version of all of the Spring Framework modules and, by default, its value is `4.0.6.RELEASE`.
+This property determines the version of all of the Spring Framework modules and, by default, its value is `4.0.6.RELEASE`.
 It can be overridden by configuring the `spring.version` property via any of the mechanisms that Gradle provides.
 For example, you may choose to configure it in your `build.gradle` script: